DomagojRatko/Automatic-Backup-Storage-Windows-Service/README.md

   [OK][UPDATE] File source name: test.txt, copy to C:\otwo\test.txt
   [OK] Backup ended at 18/06/2023 16:32:31, Backup number: 2
 ```
-* It's recommended that if you plan to backup large file sizes, you increase the time interval.
-to give enough time for files to copy and not put too much work on disk.
+* It's recommended that if you plan to backup large file sizes, you increase the time interval to give enough time for files to copy and not put too much work on disk.
 ![2](https://github.com/DomagojRatko/Automatic-Backup-Storage-Windows-Service/assets/62218857/2aafdf61-4f17-48e6-92c0-18969443244a)

+** How to uninstall service.
+* Run the command in the Command Prompt  `InstallUtil.exe -u PATH TO DOWNLOAD BackupStorageWinService.exe FILE`
+- Example: `InstallUtil.exe C:\Downloads\BackupStorageWinService.exe`

-* If you have any problems or suggestions, feel free to contact me.
+** If you have any problems or suggestions, feel free to contact me.